-- 4. The chairperson of the committee shall promptly notify each named respondent of the complaint.
+- 5. The chairperson of the committee shall promptly notify each named respondent of the complaint.
 In notifying respondents, the chairperson shall include a copy of the complaint and a copy of these procedures.
-The chairperson may also notify other persons of the complaint if the chairperson believes they may wish to participate in the proceedings as respondents. - 5.
-A COMPLAINT MAY BE DISMISSED BY THE COMMITTEE AT ANY TIME AFTER IT IS SUBMITTED UPON A DETERMINATION BY THE COMMITTEE OF ANY OF THE FOLLOWING: - A. THE COMPLAINT INVOLVES NEITHER A SUBSTANTIAL QUESTION OF ACADEMIC FREEDOM NOR A SUBSTANTIAL ACADEMIC GRIEVANCE. - B. THE MATTER COMPLAINED OF HAS BEEN RESOLVED TO THE SATISFACTION OF THE CLAIMANT. - C. THE CLAIMANT IS NOT DIRECTLY OR SUBSTANTIALLY AFFECTED BY THE MATTERS OF WHICH HE OR SHE COMPLAINS AND IT IS NOT APPROPRIATE FOR THE COMMITTEE TO PROCEED WITH INVESTIGATION OF THE MATTER ON ITS OWN INITIATIVE. - 6.
+The chairperson may also notify other persons of the complaint if the chairperson believes they may wish to participate in the proceedings as respondents. - 6.
+A COMPLAINT MAY BE DISMISSED BY THE COMMITTEE AT ANY TIME AFTER IT IS SUBMITTED UPON A DETERMINATION BY THE COMMITTEE OF ANY OF THE FOLLOWING: - A. THE COMPLAINT INVOLVES NEITHER A SUBSTANTIAL QUESTION OF ACADEMIC FREEDOM NOR A SUBSTANTIAL ACADEMIC GRIEVANCE. - B. THE MATTER COMPLAINED OF HAS BEEN RESOLVED TO THE SATISFACTION OF THE CLAIMANT. - C. THE CLAIMANT IS NOT DIRECTLY OR SUBSTANTIALLY AFFECTED BY THE MATTERS OF WHICH HE OR SHE COMPLAINS AND IT IS NOT APPROPRIATE FOR THE COMMITTEE TO PROCEED WITH INVESTIGATION OF THE MATTER ON ITS OWN INITIATIVE. - 7.
 The parties shall be given prompt written notice of the dismissal of a complaint.
-Dismissal shall not preclude the claimant from resubmitting a complaint on the same or related matters in the future. - 7.
-THE COMMITTEE MAY POSTPONE CONSIDERATION OF A COMPLAINT FOR A SPECIFIED TIME OR INDEFINITELY IF IT DETERMINES ANY OF THE FOLLOWING: - A. SUCH POSTPONEMENT IS IN THE INTEREST OF BOTH THE PARTIES AND THE UNIVERSITY AND THE PARTIES CONSENT THERETO. - B. A DECISION ON THE SAME ISSUES AS THOSE ASSERTED IN THE COMPLAINT OR ON RELATED ISSUES IS PENDING BEFORE ANOTHER UNIVERSITY COMMITTEE OR OFFICIAL, OR OTHER FORUM WITHIN OR WITHOUT THE UNIVERSITY, AND DECISION BY SUCH OTHER COMMITTEE OFFICIAL OR OTHER FORUM WILL RENDER THE COMPLAINT MOOT OR PROVIDE GUIDANCE TO THE COMMITTEE IN RESOLVING THE ISSUES BEFORE IT. - C. THE CLAIMANT WILL NOT BE ADVERSELY AFFECTED BY DELAY IN ANY SIGNIFICANT WAY AND THERE ARE STRONG REASONS TO CONCLUDE THAT PRESENT CONSIDERATION OF THE COMPLAINT IS PREMATURE. - 8.
+Dismissal shall not preclude the claimant from resubmitting a complaint on the same or related matters in the future. - 8.
+The committee may postpone consideration of a complaint for a specified time or indefinitely if it determines any of the following: - A. Such postponement is in the interest of both the parties and the university and the parties consent thereto. - B. A DECISION ON THE SAME ISSUES AS THOSE ASSERTED IN THE COMPLAINT OR ON RELATED ISSUES IS PENDING BEFORE ANOTHER UNIVERSITY COMMITTEE OR OFFICIAL, OR OTHER FORUM WITHIN OR WITHOUT THE UNIVERSITY, AND DECISION BY SUCH OTHER COMMITTEE OFFICIAL OR OTHER FORUM WILL RENDER THE COMPLAINT MOOT OR PROVIDE GUIDANCE TO THE COMMITTEE IN RESOLVING THE ISSUES BEFORE IT. - C. THE CLAIMANT WILL NOT BE ADVERSELY AFFECTED BY DELAY IN ANY SIGNIFICANT WAY AND THERE ARE STRONG REASONS TO CONCLUDE THAT PRESENT CONSIDERATION OF THE COMPLAINT IS PREMATURE. - 9.
 The parties shall be given prompt written notice of the postponement of consideration of a complaint, such notice to state a time at which or after which the committee will consider the complaint.
-Notice of postponement shall state whether the committee will consider the complaint at the later time on its own motion or whether it will consider the complaint only if brought again to the committee on resubmission by the claimant.
+Notice of postponement shall state whether the committee will consider the